-Provide a service that everyone can use, including people with disabilities or other legally protected characteristics.
-And people who don’t have access to the internet or lack the skills or confidence to use it.
+Provide a service that everyone can use, including disabled people and people with other legally protected characteristics.
+And people who do not have access to the internet or lack the skills or confidence to use it.

 Why it’s important

 Government services must work for everyone who needs to use them.
 Public sector organisations have a legal duty to consider everyone’s needs when they’re designing and delivering services.

 Inclusive, accessible services are better for everyone.
 For example, using simple words helps people who are in a hurry as well as people who have a learning disability.